quantalogic/qllm/README.md

 Welcome to QLLM, a project designed to streamline your interactions with Large Language Models (LLMs).
 This monorepo contains two powerful packages:

-1. 📚 qllm-lib: A versatile TypeScript library for seamless LLM integration
+1. 📚 **qllm-lib**: A versatile TypeScript library for seamless LLM integration.
-2. 🖥️ qllm-cli: A command-line interface for effortless LLM interactions
+2. 🖥️ **qllm-cli**: A command-line interface for effortless LLM interactions.

 ## 🌟 Why QLLM and QLLM-LIB?